Oropouche Virus Disease in Pregnancy

 Clinical Presentation

 Approximately 60% of persons infected with OROV become symptomatic.
 The incubation period is 3 to 10 days.
 Most cases of Oropouche disease are mild, with symptoms similar to dengue, including abrupt-onset fever, severe headache, myalgia, arthralgia, chills, rash, and nausea.
+Approximately 14% of persons infected with OROV have also reported cough and sore throat.
 Initial symptoms resolve within a few days; however, as many as 70% of patients will experience recurrent symptoms within days to weeks after resolution of their initial illness.1

 Most people infected with OROV will have a mild illness.
 Up to 5% develop a hemorrhagic illness, characterized by gingival bleeding and petechial rash, or a neuroinvasive disease, such as meningitis or meningoencephalitis.
 Fatality is rare; the first two reported deaths were in young, nonpregnant women without medical comorbidities or risk factors.1,2 It is unknown how the clinical presentation or severity of the disease differs during pregnancy or how the timing of infection during pregnancy impacts OROV disease outcomes.